PNNL-Comp-Mass-Spec/Mzid-To-Tsv-Converter/Readme.md

 `-maxQValue` or `-MaxQ` or `-QValue`
 * Filter the results, excluding those with a QValue greater than this threshold
 * For example, -qvalue:0.001

-`-noExtended` or `-ne`
-* Do not output the extended fields (e.g., Scan Time)
-* When this flag is specified, the output will have the same columns as the MS-GF+ MzidToTsv output, and be a near match when run with the same parameters

 `-recurse` or `-r`
 * If mzid path is a directory, specifying this will cause mzid files in subdirectories to also be converted.